maxint-rd/mxUnified74HC595/README.md

 The library implements shiftOut() to allow device specific drivers using the expanded pins of the shift-register to be used as easy as those on the MCU.

+# Features & limitations
-The current version of this library supports ESP8266 and Atmel ATmega328 and ATmega168 MCU's.
+- The current version of this library supports ESP8266 and Atmel ATmega328 and ATmega168 MCUs.
+Other Atmel processors may work as well, but they've not been tested yet.
+For some MCUs the library will require modification.
+Please let me know if you've succesfully used this library with other MCUs.
+- Currently a maximum of four cascaded shift registers is supported.
+Please note each added shift register will require more bits to be shifted out, resulting in slower handling of digitalWrite() and shiftOut() calls